APPLYING FOR DISABILITY

 If you have high speed internet access and reasonable writing skills, then the best way to file is online.
 If you complete your own online application, you know exactly what is in it and you are not under time constraints.
 If you have difficulty navigating the website, or with writing things down, try to find someone with those skills to help.

-If you’d rather not file online, call the national toll-free number (800)772-1213 or your local Social Security office to schedule an appointment to apply over the phone or in office.
-After your appointment, you will get a copy of the report they submit with your application.
+If you’d rather not file online, call the national toll-free number 800-772-1213 or your local Social Security office to schedule an appointment to apply over the phone or in office.
+After your appointment, you will get a copy of the report submitted with your application.
 Be sure to read the entire report and if there are errors, refuse to sign it until those errors are corrected.

 Double Check and Follow Up

-After anyone else has helped you fill out forms, whether it’s SSA or a representative like Caring Voice Coalition, ask Social Security for printouts of everything that was submitted right away.
+After anyone else has helped you fill out forms, whether it’s SSA or a representative from a nonprofit organization, ask Social Security for printouts of everything that was submitted right away.
 Then proofread them carefully to make sure the written reports match the truth of your case and include all medical evidence about your condition.

 Regardless of how astute and professional your representative is, there is still room for misinterpretation between what you say and what someone else hears.
 Take the trouble to get it right before the evaluation begins.
 It will save far more time, effort and delay down the road.